-Knowledge, preparation, and a good plan are your keys to success, and a great hike.
-Below are some of our hiking hints that will help you prepare for this adventure.
-It is one of the best hikes in Utah, however, it is also one of the most challenging.
+Knowledge, preparation, and a good plan are your keys to success and a great Angels Landing hike.
+Below are some of our hiking hints to help you prepare for this adventure.
+It is one of the best hikes in Utah.
+However, it is also one of the most challenging.

-Although challenging, this trail can be very crowded, especially during the summer months.
-Therefore, if you are going during tourist peak season or a weekend, or holiday, be prepared that the hike may take more time.
-The ascent to the top is steep, so you can wait in line to get the last part of the trail with chains.
-Unfortunately, the crowd can be dangerous, because people can be careless unconcerned.
-The crowd is the biggest by mid-afternoon.
-So, if you want to avoid the crowd, consider going on the hike early in the morning or late afternoon.
-It’s worth thinking about staying overnight near the Park entrance so that you can rest before the strenuous hike or after returning.
+The introduction of hike permits to Angels Landing is intended to minimize crowding.
+In its steepest section with chains, this has been one of the greatest dangers on the trail.
+The ascent to the top is steep, so you can wait in line to get to the last part of the trail with chains.
+Thanks to the permits, the Angels Landing hike won’t be so crowded anymore, but always be careful in the chain area.
+However, consider going on the hike early in the morning or late afternoon.
+The light for photos is the best, and the weather for hiking is also the best.
+It’s worth thinking about staying overnight near the Park entrance to rest before the strenuous hike or after returning.
 So, check lodging recommendations in the article Things to do in Zion National Park.
 Check lodging prices on Booking.com.

-However, if you can’t avoid the crowd on the trail, be careful.
+In the chain section, you’re sure to meet other hikers.
+Even if there are no crowds, be especially careful.
 Remember that hikers going uphill have the right of way.
 Make space for them to let them down the path safely.
 Keep patience.
 Each of us has a different pace of walking and climbing.
 Some people may be scared of vertical walls and chains.
-They can behave unpredictably, so be careful.
-Most of all, be polite, share the trail, and allow other hikers to pass at safe spots.
-To pass someone in front of you slow down and let them know you want to pass.
-If you’re about to pass another hiker from behind, a simple “hello” is often the best way to announce your presence.
+Most importantly, be polite, share the trail, and allow other hikers to pass at safe spots.
+To pass someone in front of you, slow down and let them know you want to pass.
+A simple “hello” is often the best way to announce your presence if you’re about to pass another hiker from behind.

-Be Aware of Exposure of The Angels Landing Trail
+Be Aware of Exposure to The Angels Landing Hike

-The Angels Landing Trail is spectacular but the last part of the hike is really strenuous and exposed.
-You hike along a narrow and precipitous rock formation.
-You climb with the chain support, but the stones are smooth and slippery.
+The Angels Landing Trail is spectacular, one of the best hikes in Zion, but the last part of the hike is really strenuous and exposed.
+You hike along with a narrow and precipitous rock formation.
+You climb with chain support, but the stones are smooth and slippery.

 So, if you: